frychicken/art-IF-icial-Intelligence/README.md

 press "s" to sop moving up and "c" to continue moving up

 **Updates**

-program will check for update automatically (if there is version.txt and UpdaterAow.jar in the same location)
+program will check for update automatically

+**log file**

+it will notify you the location; normally, it is located at you current directory